militant-daos/asus_gv302x_arch_troubleshooting/README.md

     EndSection
     ```
   - When installing NVidia proprietary driver DO NOT allow it rewriting the current X11 config!
 X11 won't start with it.
+  - Add the following to the kernel command line to prevent boot issues and pink flickering when using iGPU: `modprobe.blacklist=nouveau i915.enable_dc=0`
   - Edit `/etc/X11/Xwrapper.config` and add the following line: `allowed_users = anybody`.
   - Install `asusctl` and `supergfxctl` using this guide: `https://asus-linux.org/guides/arch-guide/`.
   - Fix GPG keys fetching issues: